ginigangadharan/ginigangadharan.github.io/_pages/openshift/openshift-kubernetes-questions.md

 CRI-O is an implementation of the Kubernetes CRI (Container Runtime Interface) to enable using OCI (Open Container Initiative) compatible runtimes.
 It is a lightweight alternative to using Docker as the runtime for kubernetes.
 It allows Kubernetes to use any OCI-compliant runtime as the container runtime for running pods.

+- `cri` - container runtime interface came in picture as new container engines supports included in kubernetes.
+- `cni` - container network interface is for networking support
+- `csi` - container storage interface is to support storage drivers and solutions

 - [Website](https://cri-o.io/)
 -
 ## TODO/ What is `etcd` ?